Food Costing in Hospitality: Calculate Costs and Maximize Profits

 6

-Calculate the sale price
+Calculate sales price

 Round to a psychologically attractive price (€9.90 instead of €9.73) and adjust the margin if necessary.

-Sale Price = Raw Material Cost ÷ (Target Food Cost / 100)
+Sales Price = Raw Material Cost ÷ (Target Food Cost / 100)

 Real cases

-3 practical food costing examples
+3 practical examples of food costing

 Spanish Omelette

-Budget dish - Tapa
+Economy dish - Tapas

 Potatoes (400g gross → 340g net)€0.68